MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/francois-marcoux/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Anciens membres (2020)
+  - Former Members (2020)
 ---

-François Marcoux a complété son stage dans le laboratoire MEDomics UdeS à l'été 2020.
-Il a travaillé sur une revue de littérature concernant l'apprentissage machine distribué/fédéré.
-Il a conservé son lien avec le laboratoire en étant auxiliaire de recherche à temps partiel durant l'automne 2020.
+François Marcoux completed his internship in the MEDomics UdeS laboratory in the summer of 2020.
+He worked on a literature review on distributed/federated machine learning.
+He kept his link with the lab by being a part-time research assistant during fall 2020.